 Hospitality

-Take your career to the next level with a management role in the diverse and ever growing hospitality industry.
+Take your career to the next level with a management role in the diverse and ever-growing hospitality industry.
 This dynamic industry gives you the ability to work in hotels, restaurants, cafés, conference centres, private catering companies, healthcare environments or tourism and travel venues.
-These courses will provide you with substantial skills and knowledge to work internationally in almost any sector of the industry and will give you specialised managerial skills in the areas of sales and marketing, human resources, financial management and business operations.
+These courses will provide you with substantial skills and knowledge to work internationally in almost any part of the industry and will give you specialised managerial skills in the areas of sales and marketing, human resources, financial management and business operations.

 Industry Placement